 DO NOT eat for 6 to 12 hours before the test.

-Tell your provider if you take a blood thinner, such as aspirin, plavix or coumadin, when you schedule the biopsy.
+Tell your provider if you take a blood thinner, such as aspirin, clopidogrel, or warfarin, when you schedule the biopsy.
 You may need to stop taking them for a little while.
 Never stop taking any medicines without first talking to your provider.

 How the Test will Feel

 As the area is being numbed, you may feel like there is fluid running down the back of your throat.
 You may feel the need to cough or gag.
 And you may feel pressure or mild tugging.

 When the numbness wears off, your throat may feel scratchy for several days.
 After the test, the cough reflex will return in 1 to 2 hours.
 Then you may eat and drink normally.

 This test may be done if your provider thinks there is a problem with your upper airway.
 It may also be done with a bronchoscopy.